casper-network/docs/source/docs/casper/operators/setup.md

 ### Trusted Hash for Synchronizing {#trusted-hash-for-synchronizing}

-The Casper network is a permissionless, proof of stake network - which implies that validators can come and go from the network.
-The implication is that, after a point in time, historical data could have less security if it is retrieved from 'any node' on the network.
-Therefore, joining the network has to be from a trusted source, a bonded validator.
-The system will start from the hash from a recent block and then work backward from that block to obtain the deploys and finalized blocks from the linear block store.
-Here is the process to get the trusted hash:
+Each Casper network is a permissionless, Proof-of-Stake network, implying that nodes can join and leave the network.
+As a result, some nodes may not be synchronized or as secure as bonded validators.
+Ideally, all nodes will join the network using a trusted source, such as a bonded validator.

+When joining the network, the system will start from the hash of a recent block and then work backward to obtain the finalized blocks from the linear block store.
+Here is the process to get the trusted hash of a bonded validator:

 - Find a list of trusted validators
 - Query the status endpoint of a trusted validator (`http://<NODE_IP_ADDRESS>:8888/status`)